gugucode/scrapeNews/README.md

 ## Getting Started

-You can check out the web application at
+You can check out the web application at https://morning-taiga-57374.herokuapp.com/

 or

-Goes to  https://gugucode.github.io/mysite/ -> click "GifTastic"
+Goes to  https://gugucode.github.io/mysite/ -> click "ScrapeNews"

 ## Built With